 Journalistic instincts kicked in and I began researching these chemicals that had made us so sick.
 I learned about Manufacturers Safety Data Sheets and trade secrets and how industry lobbyists and science-for-hire assures that chemicals linked to biological harm can and do end up on store shelves.
 I learned how our standards and laws in this country protect the companies who make the toxins, and not the people who unwittingly bring them into their homes.

 Before this, I hadn’t thought much about root causes.
 Of illness, or of anything, really.
 I was too wrapped up in covering up symptoms so I could plug along getting to the heart of other people’s stories.
-Now that I was digging into my own, I found myself on a journey of how to heal on a deeper level, because conventional medicine wasn’t making me any better.
+Now that I was digging into my own, I found myself on a journey of how to heal on a deeper level.

-Even though I had been dabbling in meditation and alternative healing for many years, I still frankly considered them fringe.
-A skeptic by nature, I tended to associate Eastern medicine with kooky people.
-But it was all I had left.
-I tried acupuncture, homeopathy, mindfulness and yoga.
-They opened up my lungs.
-And my eyes.
+I tried meditation and mindfulness.
 For the first time in maybe ever, I slowed down.
 I learned to shed old limiting beliefs.
-I learned to reconnect with that place of peace inside me that had been covered up for so many years by so many things that I had forgotten it was even there.
+I learned to reconnect with that place of peace and stillness inside me that had been covered up for so many years by so many things that I had forgotten it was even there.